PJC-1/Intermediate-Redux/README.md

 react tips
 -------------
+>
+> **Component Design**
+>
+>  When building in React, it is really helpful to do extensive wire framing.
+To go over the overall structure of the components in your React application.
+> It is good practice to organize the different distinct areas that will respond well to componentization and can be broken down distinct parts.
+>
+>
 > In general when you need to obtain any type of user input it can be a good idea to using a **form tag**.
 >
 > It can help you avoid having to define additional events to handle summiting the user input.